 MSU's Employee Assistance Program (EAP) can be reached at 1-866-219-1232 provides confidential assistance to employees covering a wide range of family, marital, and other issues.
-The EAP offers telephone counseling and can refer employees for in-person counseling sessions.
-As discussed above, the university may elect to confer confidential status on other employees consistent with applicable laws and regulations.
-If you are not certain whether an employee is required to report sexual misconduct to the university, please inquire with the Title IX Coordinator.
+The EAP offers telephone counseling and can refer employees for inperson counseling sessions.

+As discussed above, the university may elect to confer confidential status on other employees consistent with applicable laws and

-4. ANONYMOUS DISCLOSURE
+4. Anonymous Disclosure